MASS Meeting Notes for May 6, 2016

 I also gave everyone a “heads up” that the first two installments of the new Science Channel series “Space’s Deepest Secrets” have been very good.
 The first episode on April 26 was a 2 hour collage of 6 very recent topics and the second episode on May 3 dealt with dark energy and matter.

 We lead off the meeting with the recent accomplishments of SpaceX.
 As recently as the morning of the meeting, the company successfully landed its Falcon 9 first stage on a barge in the Atlantic for the second time.
 They also successfully resumed sending supplies to the ISS with their Dragon capsule on April 8.
-This was their 7th paying mission and its SpaceXHangerbrought up the BEAM (Bigelow Expandable Activity Module) as well as 20 mice to study muscle atrophy and cabbage to grow and eat in space.
+This was their 7th paying mission and its brought up the BEAM (Bigelow Expandable Activity Module) as well as 20 mice to study muscle atrophy and cabbage to grow and eat in space.
 SpaceX has an agressive schedule of 18 launches planned for 2016.
 The launch the morning of the meeting was already their 4th one for the year.

 Bringing the first stage of the Falcon 9 back is an amazing accomplishment when you look at the size of it.
 SpaceX estimates that they will shave 30% off the $60 million dollar cost of the rocket by reusing the first stage.
 Elon Musk said the rocket would be reusable for 10-20 missions and with some minor refurbishments maybe 100 missions.